Table of Contents

 Iconic Ingredients That Originated In Italy

 In the Northwest region of Liguria, you’ll find smooth, delicate, and sometimes fruity olives like Taggiasca and Pignola.
-In the central parts of Tuscany and Umbria, there are bold, herbaceous olives like Moraiolo and Frantoio.
+In the central parts of Tuscany and Umbria are bold, herbaceous olives like Moraiolo and Frantoio.
 And to the south in Sicily, you’ll come across aromatic olives like Moresca and Tonda Iblea.

 Today, Italy produces wine in all 20 regions, and a big part of that is with native grapes.
-Some of the country’s most famous native grapes are Sangiovese (the grape used to make Chianti), Nebbiolo, Barbera (find both all over Piedmont, especially), Nero d’Avola, and Vermentino.
+Some of the country’s most famous native grapes are Sangiovese (the grape used to make Chianti), Nebbiolo, Barbera (found both all over Piedmont, especially), Nero d’Avola, and Vermentino.

-You’ll find raw and cooked fennel used in Italian cooking, including in salads, pastas, side dishes, and risottos.
+You’ll find raw and cooked fennel used in Italian cooking, including in salads, pasta, side dishes, and risottos.
 Fresh fennel is excellent with fish, and fennel seeds are also common in sausages and meatballs.
 You can even try it between bread, like in this marinated salumi sandwich.

 Or, eat fennel the traditional Italian way–raw as a digestive aid after a meal.
 Just be sure to soak raw fennel in ice for a few minutes to keep them crisp, then slice them thin, or you’ll be chewing up a storm.

-When we want to take our dishes up a notch, we dress them with Italy’s own Chioggia (pronounced key-oh-juh)beet variety, named after a small fishing village near Venice.
+When we want to take our dishes up a notch, we dress them with Italy’s own Chioggia (pronounced key-oh-juh) beet variety, named after a small fishing village near Venice.

 This slightly bitter vegetable belongs to the chicory family, meaning it’s botanical cousins with endive and frisee.
 Italian radicchio can be traced to the Veneto region in the northeast, as far back as the 15th century, although its origins are believed to date back to ancient Egypt.